"We whose

-28 May 1999: some photos of modern animal-drawn farm equipment.
+New at the Site28 May 1999: some photos of modern animal-drawn farm

 Harry Cleaver notes that people who provide information and counsel to the state-corporate axis are known as policy analysts, whereas people providing those services in opposition are called activists.
 In some ways I count as an activist, but for reasons not yet sorted out I have always disliked the term.
 One intent of this page is to explore the connections and influences between the anarchist political tradition and self-conscious attempts to grapple with our collective future in a public and accountable way.
 You can call this reform or revolution, but for the time being I am studying it under the heading of planning.
 For now I'm still stuck being a Master of Regional Planning student at a department that doesn't seem to care much about teaching regional planning or social change.